More than 65% of people served by UCP have disabilities other than cerebral palsy.

-This is achieved by providing services and support to more than 176,000 children and adults every day, one person at a time, one family at a time.
-UCP works to enact system change to revolutionize care, raise standards of living and create opportunities impacting the lives of millions of people living with disabilities and their families.
+UCP and its nearly 80 affiliates advance the independence, productivity and full citizenship of people with a spectrum of disabilities by providing services and support to more than 176,000 children and adults every day-one person at a time, one family at a time.
+We work to enact system change-to revolutionize care, raise standards of living and create opportunities-impacting the lives of millions living with disabilities.

 UCP was founded in 1949 by parents of children with cerebral palsy.
 For more than 60 years, UCP has worked to ensure the inclusion of individuals with disabilities in every facet of society.
 Together, with parents and caregivers, we will continue to push for the social, legal and technological changes that increase accessibility and independence, allowing people with disabilities to dream their own dreams, for the next 60 years, and beyond.

 UCP affiliates' services include housing, therapy, assistive technology training, early intervention programs, individual and family support, social and recreation programs, community living, state and local referrals, employment assistance and advocacy.
 Each affiliate offers a range of services tailored to its community's needs.

 The UCP national office in Washington, DC supports the affiliate network; advocates on behalf of individuals with disabilities; advances federal disability public policy, provides information and referral; and develops forward-thinking initiatives and programs like Life Without Limits, My Child Without Limits, and our new public education initiatives.